tillkaeufer/duckling_handson_session_light/README.md

 A single command will start the retrieval (hopefully).

-For doing so, make your that you are in the 'duckling_hands-on_session' folder and run the following command:
+For doing so, make your that you are in the 'duckling_hands-on_session_light' folder and run the following command:

 `python retrieval-input.py ./Input_files/input_file_co2_only.txt`